 that has the parameter poly1.name

-with a value of "Polygon"
+with initial value of "Polygon"

 .